linzyk86/web-sprint-challenge-advanced-react/README.md

 2. Describe the different phases of the component lifecycle.

-ComponentDidMount - includes contractor and state componentDidUpdate - takes in previous props and previous state and watches for changes componentWillUnmount - takes off event listeners
+ComponentDidMount - includes contractor and statecomponentDidUpdate - takes in previous props and previous state and watches for changescomponentWillUnmount - takes off event listeners

 3. Demonstrate an understanding of class component lifecycle methods.